 For it is written in the Law of Moses, "YOU SHALL NOT MUZZLE THE OX WHILE HE IS THRESHING " God is not concerned about oxen, is He?1 Corinthians 9:9(NASB)

-Paul used a quote from the Law of Moses to illustrate this truth, "You shall not muzzle the ox while he is threshing the corn".
+Paul used a quote from the Law of Moses to illustrate this truth, "You shall not muzzle the ox while he is threshing the corn."
 And to emphasise that this directive was not an animal rights issue, he qualified it with a follow-up question...
 "God is not concerned about oxen, is He?"
-The Law was given to show Israel that God was concerned for the well-being of those who ministered to the people - those who taught them the Word of God and the principle continues to be true today.
+The Law was given to show Israel that God was concerned for the well-being of those who ministered to the people - those who taught them the Word of God, and this principle continues to be true today.

 Praise God that we are not bound by the Law of Moses, nor are we commanded to tithe in this church age, as certain ministers and ministries teach.
 Praise God that we have the freedom to choose when and where to donate our resources.

-Heavenly Father thank You for this important teaching on financial giving and for showing me the responsibility we all have in supporting those who share the gospel of Christ and proclaim the good news of the gospel of grace.
+Heavenly Father, thank You for this important teaching on financial giving and for showing me the responsibility we all have in supporting those who share the gospel of Christ and proclaim the good news of the gospel of grace.
 Thank You for the ministers and ministries that have helped me in my Christian walk.
-We pray that You would provide all that they need to continue the good work they are doing in sharing the Gospel and may I be wise and generous my support - for Your name's sake and for Your greater glory, this I ask in Jesus' name.
-AMEN.
+I pray that You would provide all that they need to continue the good work they are doing in sharing the Gospel and may I be wise and generous my support - for Your name's sake and for Your greater glory.
+This I ask in Jesus' name, AMEN.